Image by BRRT @ Pixabay

-Oral history collections have grown to include not only sound recordings, but also video recordings.
+Oral history collections have sound recordings and video recordings.
 There are quite a few projects dedicated solely to lesbians.
-Most are not available online.
-You will also find many individual interviews included in collections described as "gay" or as "LGBTQ."
+You will find that there are individual interviews in collections described as "gay" or as "LGBTQ."
 Lesbian oral histories date back to about the 1970s, and may or may not have accompanying transcripts.
-On this page are the titles of a few collections as well as individual recordings with women who identify or identified as lesbian at the time of the interview.
+Below are the titles of a few collections and individual recordings with women who identify or identified as lesbian at the time of the interview.

 Founded in 2010.
 The Archives of Lesbian Oral History collects and makes available the oral histories of people who presently or at one time identified as lesbian.
 Includes oral history audio tapes, radio and television program tapes, as well as video and film produced by documentary filmmakers, and home video and film.
 Supported by and operates out of Simon Fraser University Library's department of Special Collections and Rare Books.